 The program has gotten a lot of attention in Ann Arbor partly due to McKinley Property Management’s involvement.
 McKinley’s owner is a PACE supporter and 5 McKinley’s properties applied for financing.

 Michigan Lean & Green is a state-wide PACE program, structured to allow every municipality to join after holding a public hearing and passing a resolution of intent and adoption.
-To date, Lean & Green Michigan covers 1,500,000 Michiganders in five jurisdictions and is growing fast.
-Huron, Ingham, Macomb and Saginaw Counties and the Cities of Rochester Hills and Southfield have all joined.
+To date, Lean & Green Michigan covers seven jurisdictions and is growing fast.
+Huron, Ingham, Macomb, Saginaw, and Wayne Counties and the Cities of Rochester Hills and Southfield have all joined.
 The program will likely double in size again within the next three months.

 Lean & Green is actively talking to municipalities and building owners across the state.
 The outreach efforts are systematic and driven by Lean & Green Michigan and supported by the Michigan Economic Development Corporation, The City of Southfield, a number of energy contractors, and ESCOs.
 Lean & Green staff has held a number of meetings with government officials, lenders, building owners, and energy contractors.

 Lean & Green Michigan allows municipalities to create a PACE district at no cost, with no need for new government staff or lengthy RFP processes, with access to private capital — and to do all of this cooperatively with other counties, cities and townships, building the regional economy.
 To create a PACE district with Lean & Green Michigan, a municipality simply votes to join by passing a local ordinance.
 There’s no need to hire or train additional staff or go through lengthy RFP processes.
 What is more, Lean & Green Michigan can be tailored to incorporate the particular needs of each municipality.